Senior Research Scientist

-- analyzing the dynamics of the current global nanotechnology research and patent literature (with the Center for Nanotechnology in Society-UCSB, funded by the NSF);
+- quantitative methods for analyzing the dynamics of the current global nanotechnology research and patent literature and its translation into commercialization, financialization and environmental impact (with the Center for the Environmental Implications of Nanotechnology at Duke, and the Center for Nanotechnology in Society-UCSB, both funded by the National Science Foundation);

 - tracking the diffusion of hate speech and hot-button topics in Twitter networks;

-- following the discursive formations of the current "revolution in military affairs;" and
+- following the discursive formations of the current "revolution in military affairs" in contemporary media; and

 - reading the changing topology of critical theory and new media studies literature.